drvnprgrmr/LockBox/README.md

 ## Scope
 - code written in cpp
 - get passcode using keypad
-- hash passcode and verify with stored passcode
 - reset passcode to the default passcode

 ## TODO